AsherThomasBabu/Arduino-GSoC/Asher.md

 Every time I choose to work on a new module, or a library, the first thing that I often consult is the examples and the documentation.
 I chose to work with this organization and this project only because of the reason that I love the Arduino Community and wanted to give to the community what it had given me.
 I learned about Arduino being part of the Google Summer of Code and I immediately set out to understand the codebase and the needs.

-Being a part of GSoC was a big dream of mine, but tech-stacks of various organisations seemed intimidating, The reason why I decided to focus on Arduino ( only one organisation and one project ) for this edition of GSoC is becaude I wanted to work with something that i could relate to and which is my inerest rather than doing something for the sake of it.
+Being a part of GSoC was a big dream of mine, but tech-stacks of various organizations seemed intimidating, The reason why I decided to focus on Arduino ( only one organization and one project ) for this edition of GSoC is that I wanted to work with something that I could relate to and which is my interest rather than doing something for the sake of it.

-Having the required skill set and exposure towards the necessary tools, I was sure I could attempt to cater to the needs of Arduino through this project.
+Having the required skillset and exposure towards the necessary tools, I was sure I could attempt to cater to the needs of Arduino through this project.
 Also having written quite a good amount of Arduino code for various projects in school and college and also having experience in documenting projects, I decided that this project was the best fit for me and I haven’t turned on that decision ever since.

 # **Do you have any other commitments during the GSoC period?**